Andrew-M-C/go.jsonvalue/docs/en/03_set.md

 }
 ```

-Basic semantics of this method is consistent with `Get`.
-To prevent programming error, at least one parameter should be given, this the meaning of `param1`.
+The basic semantics of this method is consistent with `Get`.
+To prevent programming errors, at least one parameter should be given, which is the meaning of `firstParam`.

-The more important feature of `At` is that it can generate target JSON structure automatically.
-It process with following logic:
+The more important feature of `At` is that it can generate the target JSON structure automatically.
+It processes with the following logic:

-- Firstly locate sub position by given parameter, just like `Get`.
-If the target path already exists previously, simple set the sub value in specified path.
+- First, locate the sub position by the given parameter, just like `Get`.
+If the target path already exists previously, simply set the sub value in the specified path.
-- If target position does not exist, the structure wil be created automatically.
-Either `string` or `int`-like type parameters supported in this method.
-String type identifies an object while integer an array.
+- If the target position does not exist, the structure will be created automatically.
+Either `string` or `int`-like type parameters are supported in this method.
+String type identifies an object while integer identifies an array.

-Here is an example with automatic path generating:
+Here is an example with automatic path generation:

 ```go
 v := jsonvalue.NewObject()                       // {}